-Effective project management relies on a healthy foundation of leadership.
+Effective project management relies on a healthy foundation of project management leadership.
 With so many moving parts and often large numbers of team members with diverse professional backgrounds, strong leadership plays an essential role in moving the workflow in the right direction.

-Adding project leaders to your project management team can be the difference-maker in achieving a highly productive and happy work environment.
+Adding project management leaders to your project management team can be the difference-maker in achieving a highly productive and happy work environment.

-Though often mistaken for project managers, project leaders hold an essential role within an organization.
+Though often mistaken for project managers, project management leaders hold an essential role within an organization.
 Much like project management officers and project coordinators' roles, project leaders work in conjunction with project managers to ensure goals are met.

 Let’s take a closer look at a project leader's responsibilities, required skills, and salary expectations for 2021 and beyond.

-Project Leader Overview
+Project Management Leader Overview

 It’s easy to confuse project leaders with project managers.
 Depending on organizational structure, managers' and leaders' roles and responsibilities may overlap to some extent.

 Regardless, there’s a key difference between the two roles.
 While project managers are focused on the bigger picture — project deadlines, managing schedules, and progress reports — project leaders are on the ground motivating the project’s team.